teraspora/fractagons/README.md

   COLOURS:

   Colouration is either by speed or by curvature.
 The c key toggles this state.
 Control the hue offset with the h and H keys.
 Toggle hue inversion with the i key.
-That's all.
+I haven't devoted much energy to colouring and there's certainly scope for other, more sophisticated colouring algorithms.

   MIRRORING: